 And guess what mail houses?
 Your customers want you to jump online.

 Customers are checking out your online reviews, they are going to your website to request a quote, they are making purchases online & shipping packages online.
-If your online presence is weak, you better adapt and quick to stay competitive!
+If your online presence is weak, you better adapt and be quick to stay competitive!

 - We suggest adding a live chat option to your website so your clients can communicate with you quickly when visiting your website to request a status update or a quote.